awsdocs/aws-systems-manager-user-guide/doc_source/session-manager.md

   The **AWS Systems Manager console** includes access to all the Session Manager capabilities for both administrators and end\-users\.
 You can perform any task that's related to your sessions by using the Systems Manager console\.

   The **AWS CLI** includes access to Session Manager capabilities for end users\.
-You can start a session, view a list of sessions, and permanently terminate a session by using the AWS CLI\.
+You can start a session, view a list of sessions, and permanently end a session by using the AWS CLI\.
 **Note**
 To use the AWS CLI to run session commands, you must be using version 1\.16\.12 of the CLI \(or later\), and you must have installed the Session Manager plugin on your local machine\.
 For information, see [\(Optional\) Install the Session Manager Plugin for the AWS CLI](session-manager-working-with-install-plugin.md)\.